katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 contributions.
 Keeping all translations up-to-date is crucial, as new features or changes often require new translations.
 For us maintainers it's impossible to update all translations ourselfes (we just don't speak 50+ languages) and are greateful for our international community.

-If you would like to help us make Material for MkDocs even more international and have noticed a missing translation in your language or want to add a new one, we have updated our process, to simplify contributions.
-Just follow our contribution template to submit new translations.
+If you would like to help us make Material for MkDocs even more international and have noticed a missing translation in your language or want to add a new one, you can submit your contribution by following this guide.

 ## Before adding a translation